smucclaw/ai-chat/README.md

 3. User chat history inquiries
 4. Basic reasoning if you ask it to do research
 5. Solving simple math
+6. Generate images
+7. Improve social media posts

 # Getting started
 I can recommend LM Studio to run server APIs.
 Use a decently capable model as `Chat Model` and a fast, easy to run one as `Summary Model`.
 The latter enables automatic naming of conversations and the suggestion of follow-up topics.

-Hint: In the `index.html` is a max-length of 20,000 characters hardcoded.
+Hint: In the `index.html` is a max-length of 33,000 characters hardcoded.
 Adjust to your preferences.

 ---